irrum6/stranameg/HELP.md

 - Fifth argument is to whether or not write to file (**strings.textout**) 1 is true , 0 or ommited is false

 ### 1.1 basic examples
-./binary_linux 16 16 generarates 16 strings , each 16 characters long \
+./binary_linux 16 16  - will generarate 16 strings , each 16 characters long \
-./binary_linux 24 generarates 24 strings , each 12 characters long \
+./binary_linux 24  - will generarate 24 strings , each 12 characters long \

 ## 2 Modes